East Florence County resident injured, dogs killed in Friday fire

-FLORENCE, S.C. -- An east Florence County resident suffered smoke inhalation, two of his dogs died and his home was destroyed in an early Friday afternoon fire.
+FLORENCE, S.C. — An east Florence County resident suffered smoke inhalation, two of his dogs died and his home was destroyed in a fire Friday afternoon.

 Firefighters launched an interior attack on the fire but had to back out after the mobile home became structurally unsafe, he said.